Madrock

 SOUTHSIDE AMATEUR RADIO SOCIETY http://www.qsl.net/vk4wss/

-Summerland Amateur Radio Club Inc http://www.nor.com.au/community/sarc/
+Sunshine Coast Amateur Radio Club http://vk4wis.org/

 VK Young Amateur Radio Operator’s Net http://www.geocities.com/vk_ya/